ouspg/SoftwareHardwareSec/7.HSMs_and_remote_attestation/README.md

    * Simulated by running the same application twice in different containers.
    * All encryption functionality is missing
  * TPM is responsible for generating session-based stream encryption key (e.g. AES) (Missing)
- * The public key of the receiver is used to encrypt the AES key, among the encrypted data, when the date is being sent.
-It means that the receiver uses its private key from TPM to decrypt the AES key, and then further the message content with the decrypted symmetric key.
+ * The public key of the receiver is used to encrypt the AES key, among the encrypted data, when the data is being sent.
+ It means that the receiver then uses their private key from TPM to decrypt the AES key, and then further decrypts the message content with the derived symmetric key.
 (Missing)

 ### Advanced (required for full points)